tihyyti/ot-harjoitustyo/README.md

 - As a user, I want to log my daily food intake, so that I can track my calorie consumption.
 - As a user, I want to see my daily, weekly, and monthly calorie consumption and nutrient intake statistics to evaluate my dietary habits.
 - As a user, I want to set my calorie goals (minimum and maximum) to align my diet with my weight loss goals.
-- As a user, I want to record my allergies and dietary restrictions (e.g., lactose intolerance), enabling personalized recommendations.
+- As a user, I want to record my allergies and dietary restrictions (e.g., lactose intolerance), enabling a personalized diet.
 - As a user, I want to achieve weekly and monthly weight loss targets to see my rewarding progress.

 **2.2 User Stories for administrators:**
 - As an admin, I want to manage user accounts, allowing me to add, deactivate, or modify user information.
-- As an admin, I want to manage dietary programs, including creating, editing, and deleting guidelines regarding minimum and maximum calorie intakes.
+- As an admin, I want to manage dietary constraints, including creating, editing, and deleting guidelines regarding minimum and maximum calorie intakes.
 - As an admin, I want to generate reports that summarize user statistics and progress toward their weight loss goals.

 **3. Functional Requirements**